• Skip to primary navigation

 ingredients for brioche stuffing, such as leeks, celery, brioche, olive oil, butter, broth, eggs, thyme and seasonings

 Brioche: Made with butter and eggs, brioche is both rich and fluffy with a slightly sweet flavor.
 It really makes this stuffing special.
-But you could substitute challah or white sandwich bread.
+If needed, you can substitute challah or white sandwich bread.

 Leeks: Leeks have a milder, more delicate flavor than regular onions.
 They lean towards sweet instead of sharp, which is why leeks are so good in this stuffing.
 If necessary, you can substitute a sweet onion.